Online GLP-1 Prescription in 2026: The Honest Guide

 What is the cheapest legitimate online GLP-1 in 2026?

-Compounded sublingual semaglutide is the most affordable real GLP-1 path in 2026, starting at $149 your first month through US-licensed telehealth providers.
-Compounded semaglutide injection is the next most affordable at $179 to $399 per month.
-Both use the same FDA-registered active ingredient as Wegovy and Ozempic, prepared by state-licensed compounding pharmacies.
-Compounded medications are not FDA-approved as final products.
+Among compounded options, sublingual semaglutide has the lowest entry price in 2026, starting at $179 your first month through US-licensed telehealth providers, with compounded semaglutide injection at $179 the first month and $249 to $399 per month after.
+Both contain semaglutide, an active ingredient that meets United States Pharmacopeia (USP) standards, and are not FDA-approved as final products or generic versions of, or interchangeable with, any brand-name medication.
+They are prepared by state-licensed compounding pharmacies.
 Pricing below roughly $100 per month is a red flag for illegitimate sourcing.

 How do I know if an online GLP-1 provider is legitimate?